trustoverip/spec-up-t-website/docs/various-roles/admins-guide/updating.md

 Old, unused files can remain for now; they will not interfere with the system.

+Copy the following directory (including sub-directories) from the boilerplate to the root of your installation.
+Overwrite existing directory:

+- `/src`

 ### 7. Set Up Terms

 #### `terms-and-definitions-intro.md`